johannschopplich/apiful/docs/guide/getting-started.md

 extendedClient.logDefaults() // { baseURL: 'https://api.example.com', headers: { Authorization: 'Bearer <your-bearer-token>' } }
 ```

-## Error Handling Across Extensions

-Each extension can implement its own error handling strategy, and errors propagate through the extension chain in a predictable manner.
-The ofetch extension automatically throws detailed errors with status codes and response bodies, while custom extensions can implement retry logic, circuit breakers, or custom error transformation.
-This layered approach allows higher-level extensions to catch and transform errors from lower-level ones, giving you complete control over how your application handles API failures.

 > [!IMPORTANT]
 > When chaining multiple extensions, later extensions override methods from earlier ones.
 This gives you fine-grained control over the final client behavior.

 > [!TIP]
-> If you have specific requirements that are not covered by the included extensions, you can create your own extensions.
+> If you have specific requirements that aren't covered by the included extensions, you can create your own extensions.
 Follow the [Custom Extensions](/guide/custom-extensions) guide to learn more.